kyriakoscharalampous/kyriakoscharalampous.github.io/_pages/about.md

   enabled: false
 ---

-I am an educational psychologist, researcher, and elementary school teacher with nineteen years of classroom experience in Greece and Cyprus.
-My work sits at the intersection of school psychology, developmental science, and educational practice — examining the forces that shape children's wellbeing and learning at school.
+I am a tenured elementary school teacher at the Cyprus Ministry of Education, with nineteen years of classroom experience in Greece and Cyprus.
+Alongside my teaching career, I work as a Senior Researcher in various projects and serve as Special Teaching Staff at Neapolis University Pafos.

-My research focuses on school bullying and victimisation, parenting styles and adolescent development, internalising and externalising psychopathology, and the emerging role of artificial intelligence in education.
-I am a faculty member at Neapolis University Pafos and collaborate actively with the University of Cyprus.
+My research integrates educational, developmental, cognitive and social psychology, alongside psychopathology and aggression.
+I focus on the interplay between personal dimensions (cognitive, emotional, and biological), environmental factors (family, peer, teacher, school), and behavioral outcomes (bullying, psychopathological behavior, academic achievement) in youth development.
+My work is theoretically grounded and employs a versatile methodological toolkit — from longitudinal designs and structural equation modelling to mixed-methods approaches.

-I have published 27 peer-reviewed articles in international journals and presented my work at conferences across Europe.
-My research has been supported by competitive grants, and I serve as a reviewer for several journals in educational and developmental psychology.
+I have published 28 peer-reviewed articles in international journals, presented at conferences across Europe and North America, and led research projects funded by the University of Cyprus and the United Nations Development Programme.
+I serve as a reviewer for several journals in educational and developmental psychology.

 What drives me is a simple conviction: every question I bring to the laboratory began in a classroom, and every finding I publish should eventually find its way back to one.